SMPTE/st428-24/README.md

 ## Reporting issues

-Please report issues at <https://github.com/SMPTE/st428-24/issues>.
+Issues should be reported at <https://github.com/SMPTE/st428-24/issues>.

+## Contributing

+The draft standard is accessible to SMPTE Standards Community members at <https://github.com/SMPTE/st428-24-private>.

 ## Project details